achetronic/keycloak-on-kubernetes/docs/README.md

-# Keycloak documentation
+# Full documentation

 ## Description

-General documentation about the Keycloak
+Full documentation about Keycloak on Kubernetes

 ## Requirements